RINEARN/exevalator/java/README.md

-# How to Use Exevalator in Java&reg;
+# How to Use Exevalator in Java&trade;

 &raquo; [Japanese](./README_JAPANESE.md)